Testing the identification of causal effects in observational data: Empirical application

-By and large, the results of our statistical tests presented in Tables \ref{tab:res1} and \ref{tab:res2} suggest that \eqref{mainresult2} is violated, such that identification might fail.
-Given the limited set of covariates in our empirical illustration, our findings are most likely due to a violation of the selection-on-observables assumption, even though IV validity cannot be taken for granted for the reasons discussed at thebeginning of this section.
+Table \ref{tab:res2} reports the results of our DR approach across subsets.
+It provides the estimated violation (`est') separately for observations in the lower and upper halves of the distribution of father's income.
+The estimate in the upper half (0.328) is statistically significantly different from zero at the 5\% level (see `pval'), while that in the lower one is close to zero and insignificant.
+When testing the null hypothesis in both subsets jointly, the p-values amounts to roughly 6\% when using the Bonferroni correction or the multiplier bootstrap based on the $l_\infty$-norm.
+The p-value of the test using multiplier bootstrap based on the $l_2$-norm is slightly higher (8.25\%).
+By and large, the results of our statistical tests presented in Tables \ref{tab:res1} and \ref{tab:res2} point to a violation of the testable implication in equation \eqref{mainresult2}, such that identification might fail.
+Given the limited set of covariates in our empirical illustration, our findings are most likely driven by a violation of the selection-on-observables assumption, even though IV validity cannot be taken for granted either for the reasons discussed at the beginning of this section.